wp-plugins/sharexy/readme.txt

 * Yahoo bookmarks

 *Your visitors can also print a page, add it to their bookmarks or forward the link via email with our buttons.*

-**About Network Buzz Monitoring Tool**

-This tool allows you to see what other bloggers are posting in the categories of your interest and to be updated with the latest news and  trends.

 == Frequently Asked Questions ==